hashicorp/terraform-provider-aws/website/docs/d/rds_orderable_db_instance.markdown

 * `outpost_capable` - Whether a DB instance supports RDS on Outposts.
 * `read_replica_capable` - Whether a DB instance can have a read replica.
 * `supported_engine_modes` - A list of the supported DB engine modes.
-* `supports_enhanced_monitoring` - Whether a DB instance supports Enhanced Monitoring at intervals from 1 to 60 seconds.
-* `supports_global_databases` - Whether you can use Aurora global databases with a specific combination of other DB engine attributes.
-* `supports_iam_database_authentication` - Whether a DB instance supports IAM database authentication.
-* `supports_iops` - Whether a DB instance supports provisioned IOPS.
-* `supports_kerberos_authentication` - Whether a DB instance supports Kerberos Authentication.
-* `supports_performance_insights` - Whether a DB instance supports Performance Insights.
-* `supports_storage_autoscaling` - Whether Amazon RDS can automatically scale storage for DB instances that use the specified DB instance class.
-* `supports_storage_encryption` - Whether a DB instance supports encrypted storage.